MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 ## ICVL Dataset

 The spectral images in the ICVL Dataset are acquired using a Specim PS Kappa DX4 spectral camera and a rotary stage for spatial scanning.
 The spectral range is from 400nm to 700nm, which is divided into 31 spectral bands with approximate 10nm bandwidth for each band.
-There are 201 spectral images in ICVL dataset.
+There are 201 spectral images in ICVL Dataset.
 To avoid over-fitting, 31 spectral images with similar backgrounds and 20 spectral images with similar contents are excluded.
-100 spectral images are randomly selected for training and the rest are for testing.
+100 spectral images are randomly selected for training and the rest 50 images for testing.

 <img src="./figures/ICVL.jpg">